 Christina Tisher has been a licensed professional counselor (LPC) since 2000.
 She has served students in higher education since 2008 and joined the University Counseling Center in March 2016.

-Ms. Tisher earned her Bachelor of Educational Studies degree at the University of Missouri - Columbia and her Master of Arts in Counseling at Covenant Theological Seminary.
-In addition, she holds a certificate of proficiency and an associate degree in American Sign Language.
+Dr. Tisher earned an Associate degree in Deaf Communication Studies, a Bachelor of Educational Studies degree from the University of Missouri – Columbia, a Master of Arts in Counseling at Covenant Theological Seminary, and a Ph.D. in Higher Education Administration at Saint Louis University.

 Jennifer Scott, LCSW